redwoodjs/redwood/docs/docs/intro-to-servers.md

 ### Public Key

-Some providers like Digital Ocean give you the opportunity to put your public key on the server automatically when it's created.
+Some providers, like Digital Ocean, give you the opportunity to put your public key on the server automatically when it's created.
 This lets you avoid password and private key authentication completely, and is actually the preferred method of connecting via SSH that we'll end up with at the end of this guide!

-If you don't really know what a public key, where yours is at, or what it means to put it on the server, then skip ahead to the [Creating a Public Key](#creating-a-public-key) section and then come back here.
+If you don't really know what a public key is, where yours is at, or what it means to put it on the server, then skip ahead to the [Creating a Public Key](#creating-a-public-key) section and then come back here.

 You'll need your username and server address and that's it:

 ```
 ssh ubuntu@137.184.224.112
 ```

+If your server doesn't let you pre-load your public key on the server, you'll need to do it manually.
+See [Adding Your SSH Public Key to the Server](#adding-your-ssh-public-key-to-the-server) below.

 ## Connected